uxlfoundation/oneapi-construction-kit/SECURITY.md

 Report a vulnerability to us in one of two ways:

 * Open a draft [**GitHub Security Advisory**][2]
-* Send e-mail to the following address: <security@uxlfoundation.org>.
+* Send an e-mail to the following address: <security@uxlfoundation.org>.

 Along with the report, please include the following info: